bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Audience Member: Yes.

 Fabrice: I'll give you the answer later.
-Okay that’s it for me.
+Okay that's it for me.
 Questions?

-Audience Member: Where’s the next hardware store?
+Audience Member: Where's the next hardware store?
 I need a wrench.

 Fabrice: OK, Thank you.

-Adam Jonas: We’re a little tight so we’ll bump it to the afternoon.
+Adam Jonas: We're a little tight so we'll bump it to the afternoon.
 Maybe we can do a discussion now?
 Does that work?

 So we are actually done with the presentations for today.
 We are just going to be discussion-based and exercise-based for the rest of the day.
 Just want to show you your groups so that we're prepared.
 So it's three different groups and it looks like this... cool?
 Everybody got that?
 Yep.
 And the first assignment for the next let's say 10 minutes or so is to get together with your group and we have two asks from you: What are the hot wallet risks?
 Just in Lightning generally?
 And then denial of service attacks: why don't we talk about, so like, why don't we actually put together some lists of what we should be concerned about and then we'll convene again as a group and talk about it.
 Cool?
 Feel free to get out of the room.
-We’ll see you in about ten minutes.
+We'll see you in about ten minutes.

 Audience Member: All the groups talk about the same thing?